Saturday, September 25, 2010

 You learn on the show that you're biracial and you're on this quest to find your birth parents.
 We've seen already that your birth mother, who is white, isn't helping you much with information.
 Have you finally found your father?

 That will be open-ended.
 You'll see that the whole journey takes me to the Nigerian Embassy.
 I've met, talked to, had a letter correspondence with my birth mother who is Caucasian and has a whole other life that she has not shared with her family.
 Therefore, we really can't go there and she will not divulge information about my birth father.
 I think the Nigerian side would be much more open and receptive, because that culture is much more open and accepting of non-traditional families.
 You'll see that down the road it takes me to the Nigerian Embassy where I enroll their help to help me find my birth father.
 We don't find him this season.
+You have a charity called Extra-Ordinary Life that's geared towards youth and aims to expose them to places and opportunities beyond their current access.
+Did being adopted inspire that?

 It is and part of the reason that I started it is because I was lucky to be adopted.
 These children are still waiting for families.
 When I look back I could have been one of them and what made the difference in my life is that I had the parents who gave the foundational love, education, they took me on trips and paved the path that I followed which allowed me to be successful and boost my self esteem to make me feel like I could do these things.
 That's where our organization tries to step in and plug the hole to the extent that we can to really elevate these young girls.